+How do you know when you should seek support for eating disorder recovery?
 I have been thinking about this question for a while.
-In one way it seems like a really straightforward question.
-If you have gotten a diagnosis of an eating disorder, seems the most obvious time.
+If you have gotten a diagnosis of an eating disorder, seems like the most obvious time.

 But it is not always easy to get a diagnosis.
 If you don’t meet the criteria, you may think that things are “fine”, or that you’re not “sick enough” and deserve support.

-When we are feeling like our whole lives are consumed by thinking about food and obsessing about our appearance, and when this is holding us back from living our lives in ways we otherwise would, is the time to get some support with our relationship with food eating and your body.
+If you are feeling like your whole life is consumed by thinking about food and obsessing about your appearance, then it is time to get some support with your relationship with food eating and your body.

 Given that so much of our culture has normalised what is actually pretty disordered (due to fatphobia and weight stigma), this seemingly easy question is a bit more complex than expected.